rocicorp/replicache/SERVER_SETUP.md

 ![Picture of Replicache Architecture](diagram.png)

 Replicache is a per-user cache that sits between your backend and client.
 To integrate Replicache, you will make changes to both your backend and your client.

+This document is about the server-side setup.
+To learn how to build a Replicache client, see [Replicache JavaScript SDK](https://github.com/rocicorp/replicache-sdk-js).

 ### Step 1: Downstream Sync